CRajasekhar3182/CRajasekhar3182/README.md

 - 👋 Hi, I’m @CRajasekhar
 - 👀  I’m interested in Data Science and Software Development.
-- 🌱  Bachelor of Engineering in Electronics and Communication Engineering KSRM College of Engineering, Kadapa
-- 💞️  I’m looking to collaborate on ML projects.
+- 🌱  Bachelor of Engineering in Electronics and Communication Engineering KSRM College of Engineering, Kadap- 💞️  I’m looking to collaborate on ML projects.
 - 📫 Reach me on LinkedIn:https://www.linkedin.com/in/chinnapothula-rajasekhar-naidu-/